fbunc/golden_ratio_mod_13_structure/time_and_symbols.md

 $$\psi[n] = \hat n[n]+F_f·\zeta^{S[n]}$$

-And by trying open relationships with  dynamic and flexible friends called $T_o$ and $k·M$ they were able to live happily ever after
+And with the company of flexible friends called $T_o$ and $k·M$ they were able to live happily ever after

-After a divorce they realized they needed to learn more, much more, they just had a possible map, quartz, and a compass
+After a divorce they realized they needed to learn more, much more...

-(can someone give an idea for a script following these examples?) (if I end up doing a video I promise I will check syntax and grammar)
+(Open script to explain the first letter of the word stochastic)